-Aratama Japanese Maple will grow to be about 4 feet tall at maturity, with a spread of 4 feet.
-It has a low canopy with a typical clearance of 1 foot from the ground.
+Sharp's Pygmy Japanese Maple will grow to be about 4 feet tall at maturity, with a spread of 4 feet.
+It has a low canopy.
 It grows at a slow rate, and under ideal conditions can be expected to live for 60 years or more.